-Unless a party has retained private counsel, the Court will appoint an attorney from DLG to represent the parties in the cases that come into the Juvenile Court dependency system.
-The Court typically appoints attorneys for the minors at the detention hearing.
-The Court typically appoints attorneys for parents when a parent first makes an appearance at court, requests that an attorney be appointed to represent him or her, and asserts that he/she cannot afford to hire an attorney.
-If the parent is in custody, out of the State of California, or out of the Country, the Court will routinely appoint counsel for them, even though they are not present to request an attorney.
-The Court-appointed attorney then represents the parent at all proceedings throughout the juvenile dependency process.
-The attorney for the parent provides legal advice to the parent, advocates to the Court concerning the parent's position on a particular issue or case, and presents to the Court evidence to support the parent's position.
+Unless a party has retained private counsel, the juvenile court will appoint an attorney from DLSSD to represent the parties in the cases that come into the juvenile court dependency system.
+The juvenile court typically appoints attorneys for the minors at the detention hearing.
+It typically appoints attorneys for parents when a parent first makes an appearance at court and requests that an attorney be appointed to represent them.
+The court-appointed attorney then represents the parent at all proceedings throughout the juvenile dependency process.
+The attorney for the parent provides legal advice to the parent, advocates to the juvenile court concerning the parent's position on a particular issue or case, and presents to the juvenile court evidence to support the parent's position.